zhenghao-li/Data_Mining/EX2/Exercise2.md

 above medium model in predicting housing prices based on the dataset Saratoga.
 The dataset has 1728 observations and 16 variables including price, land value, age, rooms, and other house characteristics.
-The target variable is price.
+The target variable is the price.
 Before building models, there is an issue about the target variable: a housing price consists of the land value and the house value.
 The land value is predetermined before a house is built and is less likely to be affected by those house characteristics.